wilzet/tourney/README.md

   * Notice that the upper left 2x2 matrix corresponds to the prisoner's dilemma.
   * Also notice that choosing blue essentially equals giving your opponent one of your own points.
-3. At the end of all rounds, the player that has played the most blue ply's gets their score multiplied by 2.
+3. At the end of all rounds, the player that has played the most blue color options gets their score multiplied by 2.
+The player with the highest score is deemed the winner.

+# Tournament
+In its current state, the tournament has all participating programs playing against eachother for one game each.
+At the end of the tournament programs are listed in descending order according to their average score across their games.

 # Acknowledgements
 The creation of this project was inspired by [this video](https://www.youtube.com/watch?v=mScpHTIi-kM).